|Decoration form||leaves which turn red in autumn, edible fruits|

 |Frost hardiness||4 - 7 Zones 4 - 7|

-A cultivar of quite large, round, juicy, sweet, dark-blue-violet berries gathered in clusters.
-Leaves turn striking red in autumn.
-Perfect for house gardens as well as for production plantations.
+A shrub of tasty, decorative fruit and attractive leaves turning colour in autumn.
+The cultivar yields quite large, round, black-purple berries gathered in clusters.
+Ideal for house gardens as well as for plantations.

-HOW IT GROWS: A shrub of erect shoots, of a shape reminding an upside down cone.
-This cultivar is more compact than the average in the species.
-Fast growing up to 2 m height with an annual growth rate of 0.3-0.5 m.
+HOW IT GROWS: Shrub of an upright habit the shape of an upside-down cone.
+The cultivar is more compact than the average of the species.
+Fast-growing, reaches 2 m height.
+Annual growth rate ca. 0.5 m.

 HOW TO PLANT AND MAINTAIN: Before planting immerse the plant container in water for 10-30 min.
-Place the plant in a 40 x 40 x 40 cm hole covered at the bottom with a 10 cm layer of well-rotten manure or compost, 0.5-1 cm deeper than it was before.
-Fill in the hole with fertile soil.
-On production plantations, the planting distance is 0.5˗0.7 x 4 m to enable mechanical harvesting.
+Place the root ball in a 40 x 40 x 40 cm hole with a 10 cm layer of well-rotten manure or compost, 0.5-1 cm deeper than it was before.
+Fill the hole with fertile soil.
+On plantations, the required plant spread is 0.5-0.7 x 4 m for mechanical harvesting purpose.
 Does not require regular pruning.
-When the plant thickens after a couple of years, thinning is recommended.
-Too much pruning reduces crop.
+When the bushes thicken after a couple of years, a thinning may be necessary.
+Excessive pruning limits the fruition.